ksingh25/rdflib/README.md

 Please put the ip address of the local pc (hosting modified foaf.n3) in the file example_parse_foaf.py and upload it to ESP32.

 `ampy --port /dev/ttyUSB0 --baud 115200 put example_parse_foaf.py`

+Then please add WiFi SSID and password to wlan.py and upload it to ESP32.

+`ampy --port /dev/ttyUSB0 --baud 115200 put wlan.py`

 Connect to ESP32 terminal: